nomadrides/nomadrides.github.io/source/blog/articles/2020-02-08-barcelona.html.md

 At the end of September, Catalonia celebrates the Merce, Saint Mercedes.
 During 5 days, there are events in all the city center.

 These days were just crazy.
-There were so many people in the city.
-All flats and rooms were booked and  packed 😱.
+There were so many people in the city 😱 All flats and rooms were booked and  packed.
 There was an event at every corner of the city center.

 {:.c-blog-image--centered}
 ![Merce celebration](/assets/images/blog/articles/2020-02-08-barcelona/visits/merce-crowded-city-center.jpg)

-As for us, we went to a street food event in the Gothic Quarter.
+As for us, we went to a street food event in the Gothic neighborhood.
 We enjoyed some red wine and tapas of course!

 {:.c-blog-image--centered}
 ![Merce BORN festival](/assets/images/blog/articles/2020-02-08-barcelona/visits/merce-born-festival.jpg)